Skip to main content

 4. Scamwise

-Scams are happening more and more through the internet and email.
+Scams are happening more and more through the internet email and text.
 You’re more likely to fall victim to fraud or cyber offences above any other crime.
-Learn about the different types of online scams and how to avoid them.
+Learn about the different types of online and text message scams and how to avoid them.

-There are many different types of online scams such as bogus ‘free trial’ offers, bogus emails, counterfeit goods.
-Below are some of the most common.
+There are many different types of online scams like bogus benefit payment messages, bogus ‘free trial’ offers, bogus emails, counterfeit goods.
+Here are examples of the most common.

 Copycat government websites

-Some scams involve websites designed to look like official government websites such as HMRC.
+Some scams involve websites designed to look like official government websites such as HMRC or gov.uk.

 They charge you a fee to process or renew official documents like passports or visas, which you can do yourself for free or cheaper.